So Others May Live

 Mission

-The ATV team will respond to Search & Rescue missions with adequate personnel trained and qualified to ride as well as adequate equipment to support the mission.
+The ATV team will safely respond to Search and Rescue missions with adequate personnel trained and qualified to ride, as well as acquire and maintain appropriate equipment to support the mission.
 The team maintains competency in road and trail searches, fire evacuation, gear transport, and patient evacuation.

 Dive Team